 COVID-19 CRU Customer Protection Measures

-Due to the COVID-19 pandemic, the CRU has already taken a number of measures to protect domestic customer including:
+During the initial stages of the COVID-19 pandemic, the CRU took a number of measures to protect domestic customer including:

 - increasing the emergency credit for gas prepayment meters from €10 to €100.

 The CRU also extended the original moratorium on disconnections of domestic customers for non-payment that was put in place on 16 March that meant no disconnections would take place up until 29 June 2020.

 Following the further easing of Government restrictions from 29 June, the CRU took the decision to normalise the level of emergency credit for Pay As You Go (PAYG) gas customers from €100 to the standard €10.

 The CRU had put in place this measure to assist prepayment meter gas customers during the Government Covid-19 restrictions remain connected to their gas supply who may have been unable able to reach a retail outlet to purchase credit.

 The decision to return to the standard credit level was taken to protect consumers from accumulating greater emergency credit debt when there is a less of a requirement for this level of credit.

 The CRU has also decided to extend the moratorium on domestic disconnections until 29 June and not beyond.
 Under the Energy Engage Code, domestic customers who are engaging with their suppliers regarding the management of debt, for example by agreeing a debt-repayment plan, should not be disconnected.